-Slather up with sunscreen.
-Skipping it damages your skin's collagen and connective tissues.
-This can lead to loss of elasticity, increased fine lines and wrinkles, broken blood vessels, sunspots, and hyper-pigmentation, which speeds up the overall effects of aging.
+Slather up with sunscreen to protect your skin's collagen and connective tissues.
+Excessive exposure to the sun can lead to loss of elasticity, increased fine lines and wrinkles, broken blood vessels, sunspots, and hyperpigmentation—which speed up the overall effects of aging.

-Choose a mineral sunscreen with an SPF of 15-50, depending on your skin tone and sun intensity, that contains avobenzone, zinc and titanium oxide.
-These two ingredients provide broad spectrum UVA and UVB protection and are gentle enough for everyday use.
+Choose a mineral sunscreen with an SPF of 15-50, depending on your skin tone and intensity of the sun.
+Make sure it contains avobenzone, zinc and titanium oxide.
+These ingredients provide broad spectrum UVA and UVB protection and are gentle enough for everyday use.

 Leaving your makeup on overnight